PolMine/trickypdf/README.md

 UN$browse()
 ```

-Looks ok?
+Does it look ok?
 Let's save it to disk.

 ``` r
 output <- tempfile(fileext = ".xml")